ostdotcom/website-docupony/platform/docs/getting_started/platform_overview.md

 ## Easily deploy a Brand Token Economy
 OST Platform's user interface enables companies to create Brand Tokens by choosing a Token Name, Token Identifier and a conversion rate between the Brand Token and OST.

+You can follow the [create token guide](/platform/docs/guides/create_token/) to deploy a Brand Token economy.

 OST Platform enables companies to deploy contracts and transact without worrying about calculating gas.

 The Platform infrastructure handles the deployment of various smart-contracts to create these tokens such as: